Learn about Mexico in facts and figures: updated annually, this guide gives you a snapshot of Mexico’s geographic, demographic, and economic data.

 See Also: Mexico Government Structure

-Enrique Peña Nieto from the party Partido Revolucionario Institucional (PRI); Sworn-in Dec.
-1, 2012 for a non-renewable six-year term.
-The next presidential elections are scheduled to take place in the summer of 2018, with the new president-elect taking office the following December.
+Andrés Manuel López Obrador from the MORENA coalition; Sworn-in December 1, 2018 for a non-renewable six-year term.
+The next presidential elections are scheduled to take place in July 2024.

 Mexican Peso (100 centavos = 1 Peso).
 For Exchange Rates and other useful information see Money in Mexico here on Mexperience.

 Sales tax in Mexico is known as IVA Impuesto al Valor Agregado, or Value Added Tax (VAT).
-The rate is 16% for the entire country after tax reforms in January 2014 did away with the lower 11% rate along the US-Mexico border.
+The rate is 16% for most of the country with a lower 8% rate in the 25 km (16 mile) deep ‘economic free zone’ corridor along the US-Mexico border.